 Today we’re talking about growing your church in the Spirit and discussing the purpose of the Holy Spirit.

-Jesus told the disciples to wait until the Holy Spirit had come, then the disciples went out in mass and preached boldly.
+Jesus told the disciples to wait until the Holy Spirit had come, and then the disciples went out in mass and preached boldly.

 God added well over 8,000 new believers to the church in just 3 days.

 Your church needs to grow in the Spirit and this means understanding that the Holy Spirit’s role is to reach the lost.

 As you reach outward it’s the Holy Spirit who enables and empowers you.